 But is that such a problem?
 Certainly not.
 If we admit to the blunder, carefully think through it, and try to salvage a lesson from it, each mistake becomes a more effective learning experience than any number of trouble-free camping trips.

-By leaping straight into the deep end — perhaps a week-long trip through remote and uninhabited desert country — it is possible that you or your family may never want to go camping again.
+By leaping straight into the deep end — perhaps a week-long trip through the remote and uninhabited desert country — it is possible that you or your family may never want to go camping again.
 Unfamiliar equipment, seemingly hostile terrain, lack of established routines and very little skill add up to a trip you all, quite probably, would prefer to forget.

 Solution: Take your camping one step at a time, progressively developing each trip from the one before.
 For example, try a shake-down trip, first up, to a not-too-distant country town where there’s a commercial campground or RV park.
 Next, visit national parks that offer basic facilities and amenities.
 Finally, venture into the “real bush” or further into the backblocks where higher levels of self-sufficiency are necessary.